 There are many factors influencing water quantity.
 Some of these factors include the size of the lakes drainage basin, precipitation, evaporation, water consumption, ground water influences, and the efficiency of the outlet channel structure at removing water from the lake.
+Requests for water quantity monitoring should go through Environment and Sustainable Resource Developments Monitoring and Science division.

-Water levels in Crane Lake have shown a general trend towards decline since sampling began in 1980.
+Water levels in Crane Lake have shown a general trend towards decline since sampling began in 1980 (Figure 3).
 However, this decline amounts to only 0.4 m in elevation.
 Periods of high surface run-off have offered temporary reprieve from declining levels, namely in 1997 when a maximum of 549.7 meters above sea level (m asl) was reached, and in 2007, when the lake was restored to 549.5 m asl.
-High levels of run-off in the past couple years have likely resulted in the upward trend observed from 2009-2011.
+High levels of run-off in the past couple years have likely resulted in the upward trend observed from 2009-2011.Data was only available until 2011.